utsav0/daily-dev-tips/src/pages/posts/modifying-rehype-autolink-headings.md

 ![Added visual header link](https://cdn.hashnode.com/res/hashnode/image/upload/v1645888168147/ZWvDf5mNq.png)

-You can use the `visually-hidden` class to hide the text for the user but have the screenreader read it out.
+You can use the `visually-hidden` class to hide the text for the user but have the screen reader read it out.

 ```css
 .visually-hidden {